conducive333/spreadsheet-memory-benchmarking/benchmarking/libremem/README.md

             ```
             <prefix>-<size>.ods
             ```
-        - `OUTPUT_PATH` : Specifies where to dump the output of the script
+        - `OUTPUT_PATH` : Specifies where to dump the output of the script.
-        - `FV_INPUTDIR` : The name of the folder with formula-value datasets (assumed to be inside `INPUTS_PATH`)
+        - `FV_INPUTDIR` : The name of the folder with formula-value datasets (assumed to be inside `INPUTS_PATH`).
-        - `VO_INPUTDIR` : The name of the folder with formula-value datasets (assumed to be inside `INPUTS_PATH`)
+        - `VO_INPUTDIR` : The name of the folder with value-only datasets (assumed to be inside `INPUTS_PATH`).
-        - `POLLSECONDS` : The minimum number of seconds to wait before collecting another memory measurement
+        - `POLLSECONDS` : The minimum number of seconds to wait before collecting another memory measurement.
-        - `SOFFICEPATH` : The absolute path to soffice
+        - `SOFFICEPATH` : The absolute path to soffice.

     - Outputs: